ShreeAmble003/CODSOFT---LEVEL---1---TASK-1---PORTFOLIO/README.md

 • Contributor

 Description :
 This portfolio website serves as a platform to display my projects, skills, and experiences in web development.
-It is built using modern web technologies such as HTML5, CSS3, and JavaScript.
+It is built using modern web technologies such as HTML5, CSS, and JavaScript.

 Features :
 • Responsive design: The portfolio is optimized for various screen sizes, including desktops, tablets, and mobile devices.